LACMIP/emu/docs/_documentation/typecollection.md

 ## I. Search for a specimen

 Search for type specimens using their LACMIP type numbers.
 These numbers are always labelled on specimens in bright red, yellow, or blue paint (_never_ white paint or stickers).
-If you are unsure whether a number represents a type number, consult the collections staff.
+If you are unsure whether a number represents a type number, consult [these keys]({{ site.baseurl }}/documentation/typecollection/#number-keys).

 {% include figure image_path="/assets/images/catalogue_LACMIPtypeno.png" alt="example LACMIP Type No." caption="LACMIP type numbers are indicated by bright red, yellow, or blue paint.
 Red = holotypes, syntypes, lectotypes; Yellow = paratypes, paralectotypes; Blue = hypotypes (figured or unfigured specimens)." %}